 Settle into your life in York with information about day to day basics like finance, shopping, postage, healthcare and schools, and pointers for socialising and overcoming culture shock.

 'Culture shock', moving to an unfamiliar culture, can affect anyone and is quite normal.
 If you experience it, this does not mean you made a wrong choice in coming to York.
-UKCISA provide useful information about facing culture shock.The demands of academic life as well as living in a new country can be stressful.
-Our health and wellbeing pages provide tips on dealing with common challenges you may face at University.
+UKCISA provide useful information about facing culture shock, and top tips to deal with it.

 Help with accommodation

 If you have an issue or need help with your campus accommodation, our Accommodation Services can help; use the live chat, phone or email.
 For all other accommodation enquiries, the Student Hub can help.